sayo-hs/blog/docs/_posts/2025-05-14-heftia-rev-part-1-4.markdown

 **Let us stop repeating the cycle of migration hell.**

 I’m grateful to all the Haskell library authors whose ongoing work has paved the way for `heftia`.
-Without their contributions, this project would not exist.
+Without their contributions, this achievement would not exist.

 ---